hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/clinical_reasoning/questionnaires.md

 The `QuestionnaireResponse/$extract` [operation](http://hl7.org/fhir/uv/sdc/OperationDefinition-QuestionnaireResponse-extract.html) takes a completed [QuestionnaireResponse](https://www.hl7.org/fhir/questionnaireresponse.html) and converts it to a Bundle of resources by using metadata embedded in the [Questionnaire](https://www.hl7.org/fhir/questionnaire.html) the QuestionnaireResponse is based on.
 The extracted resources might include Observations, MedicationStatements and other standard FHIR resources which can then be shared and manipulated.
 When invoking the $extract operation, care should be taken that the submitted QuestionnaireResponse is itself valid.
 If not, the extract operation could fail (with appropriate OperationOutcomes) or, more problematic, might succeed but provide incorrect output.

-This implementation allows for both [Observation based](https://hl7.org/fhir/uv/sdc/extraction.html#observation-based-extraction) and [Definition based](https://hl7.org/fhir/uv/sdc/extraction.html#definition-based-extraction) extraction.
+This implementation allows for both [Observation-based](https://hl7.org/fhir/uv/sdc/extraction.html#observation-based-extraction) and [Definition-based](https://hl7.org/fhir/uv/sdc/extraction.html#definition-based-extraction) extraction.

 ### Parameters